-(1) Based on minimum lease payments related to the Company's cultivation facility in Chestertown, New York; four retail dispensaries in New York; and corporate head office in Toronto, Ontario.
-Please see Note 15 in the Consolidated Financial Statements for additional details.
+(1) Based on minimum lease payments related to the Company's cultivation and production facility in Chestertown, New York; four retail dispensaries in New York; one commercial space for a potential retail relocation in New York; and corporate offices in Toronto, Ontario, and Armonk, New York.
+Please see Note 14 in the Interim Consolidated Financial Statements for additional details.